History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Oakham Castle, with its collection of historic horseshoes

-Behind the school is All Saints church, crowned with a beautiful 14th century spire.
+Behind the school is All Saints church, crowned with a beautiful 14th-century spire.
 There was a church here in the 11th century, but the current building is mostly 13th and 15th century.
-There is a wonderfully carved late Saxon or early Norman font, but the best feature of All Saints are the fabulously carved column capitals of the nave, which are decorated with a variety of syymbols including Reynard the Fox, and a Green Man with vines emerging from his mouth.
+There is a wonderfully carved late Saxon or early Norman font, but the best feature of All Saints is the fabulously carved column capitals of the nave, which are decorated with a variety of symbols including Reynard the Fox, and a Green Man with vines emerging from his mouth.

 Between the church and High Street is Dean's Street, a narrow medieval lane formerly known as Dead Man's Lane because it was used to carry coffins to the church.
 Back on the High Street is Flore's House, possibly the oldest house in Oakham.
 The house is late 14th century and was once owned by Roger Flore, who served four times as Speaker of the House of Commons over the years 1416-1422.

 Further along High Street is a lovely thatched cottage that was once the home of Jeffrey Hudson, who was born here in 1612 (or 1619, sources are not clear).
 Hudson was celebrated as 'the smallest man from the smallest county'.
 He was so small that he was once served in a pie by the Duke of Buckingham when that nobleman hosted a banquet for Charles I. Hudson became a member of the royal court but was disgraced after a duel, and eventually died in poverty.